 A tag is also similar to a textbox except that it is attached to a point in a wave and can contain dynamically updated text describing that point.
 In contour plots, Igor automatically generates tags to label the contour lines.

-As of 6.1, tags can use free rotation and can be designated to automatically rotate tangent to the attachment point or snap to 90 degree increments.
+Tags can use free rotation and can be designated to automatically rotate tangent to the attachment point or snap to 90 degree increments.

 A color scale is similar to a legend except that it contains a color bar with an axis that spans the range of colors associated with the data.